MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : Immune to taking health damage from any source not under the effect of Pool of Reclaimed Light.
 Damage to his exposed back counts towards damage dealt but appears to deal no damage to Golgoroth's health bar, regardless of player state.
 His back becomes exposed after killing all the enemies in the room and will become rearmored if no one has Gaze after obtaining it once ("lost Gaze" / "failed to capture" prompt), not breaking his back within 15 seconds of it appearing (latter prompt as the last one) or Gaze being removed 6 times ("Golgoroth becomes tired").

 : Breaking his back will grant Golgoroth's Gaze, changing Golg's kit from the standard Ogre kit to an Axion Dart spammer and lock both his aggro and facing to the player with Gaze.
-Golgoroth's Axion Darts have a special name (Golgoroth's Rage) and inflict Ogre's Venom in addition to normal Axion Dart effects.
+Golgoroth's Axion Darts have a special name (Golgoroth's Rage) and inflict Ogre's Venom as a PBAoE deathrattle in addition to normal Axion Dart effects.

 : When a player has Gaze, Golgoroth's stomach will glow white and can be damaged, but with ~95% damage resistance.
 Standing in a pool of Reclaimed Light will allow outgoing damage to ignore Golgoroth's damage resistance.
 Enrages after breaking the first poison sac 4 times.